Open science: Background

-Science is broadly understood as collecting, analyzing, publishing, reanalyzing, criticizing, and reusing data.
-Proponents of open science identify a number of barriers that impede or dissuade the broad dissemination of scientific data.
+The scientific research process is characterized by a series of activities, including the collection, analysis, publication, re-analysis, critique, and reuse of data.
+A number of barriers have been identified by proponents of open science that impede or dissuade the broad dissemination of scientific data.

 These include financial paywalls of for-profit research publishers, restrictions on usage applied by publishers of data, poor formatting of data or use of proprietary software that makes it difficult to re-purpose, and cultural reluctance to publish data for fears of losing control of how the information is used.

-According to the FOSTER taxonomy Open science can often include aspects of Open access, Open data and the open source movement whereby modern science requires software to process data and information.
+According to the FOSTER taxonomy, open science can often include aspects of open access, open data, and the open-source movement.
+However, modern scientific research requires software for data and information processing.

-Open research computation also addresses the problem of reproducibility of scientific results.
+Additionally, open research computation addresses the problem of reproducibility of scientific results.

 Types

-The term "open science" does not have any one fixed definition or operationalization.
+The term 'open science' lacks a single standardized definition or measurement framework.
 On the one hand, it has been referred to as a "puzzling phenomenon".
 On the other hand, the term has been used to encapsulate a series of principles that aim to foster scientific growth and its complementary access to the public.
-Two influential sociologists, Benedikt Fecher and Sascha Friesike, have created multiple "schools of thought" that describe the different interpretations of the term.
+Sociologists Benedikt Fecher and Sascha Friesike have categorized Open Science into five schools of thought, each emphasizing different aspects of the movement.

-According to Fecher and Friesike 'Open Science' is an umbrella term for various assumptions about the development and dissemination of knowledge.
-To show the term's multitudinous perceptions, they differentiate between five Open Science schools of thought:
+According to Fecher and Friesike 'Open Science' encompasses diverse perspectives on how knowledge is created and shared.
+Fecher and Friesike identify five distinct schools of Open Science, each reflecting different priorities and approaches to the movement:

 Infrastructure School

-The infrastructure school is founded on the assumption that "efficient" research depends on the availability of tools and applications.
-Therefore, the "goal" of the school is to promote the creation of openly available platforms, tools, and services for scientists.
-Hence, the infrastructure school is concerned with the technical infrastructure that promotes the development of emerging and developing research practices through the use of the internet, including the use of software and applications, in addition to conventional computing networks.
-In that sense, the infrastructure school regards open science as a technological challenge.
+The infrastructure school views efficient research as dependent on openly available platforms, tools, and applications.
+It regards open science primarily as a technological challenge, focusing on internet-based infrastructure including software, applications, and computing networks.
 The infrastructure school is tied closely with the notion of "cyberscience", which describes the trend of applying information and communication technologies to scientific research, which has led to an amicable development of the infrastructure school.
 Specific elements of this prosperity include increasing collaboration and interaction between scientists, as well as the development of "open-source science" practices.
 The sociologists discuss two central trends in the infrastructure school: